Terra Firma Capital (CVE:TII) Will Pay A Dividend Of $0.06

-The board of Terra Firma Capital Corporation (CVE:TII) has announced that it will pay a dividend on the 15th of October, with investors receiving CA$0.05 per share.
-Including this payment, the dividend yield on the stock will be 2.9%, which is a modest boost for shareholders' returns.
+The board of Terra Firma Capital Corporation (CVE:TII) has announced that it will pay a dividend on the 13th of January, with investors receiving $0.06 per share.
+This means the dividend yield will be fairly typical at 4.7%.

-Looking forward, earnings per share could rise by 2.4% over the next year if the trend from the last few years continues.
-If the dividend continues along recent trends, we estimate the payout ratio will be 32%, which is in the range that makes us comfortable with the sustainability of the dividend.
+Looking forward, earnings per share could rise by 32.7% over the next year if the trend from the last few years continues.
+If the dividend continues along recent trends, we estimate the future payout ratio will be 38%, which is in the range that makes us comfortable with the sustainability of the dividend.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 You’ll receive a US$30 Amazon Gift card for 1 hour of your time while helping us build better investing tools for the individual investors like yourself.
 Sign up here